Monday, October 12, 2009

 Artwork, particularly of the conceptual vein, is a safe haven for avoidance, non-fiction writing less so.
 In contemporary art, ambiguity is a virtue, a sign of sophistication.
 The interplay between my personal and artistic aspirations has always been nebulous to me, but it was a comfortable situation because no artist wants to give away all of the answers.
 However, as I read George’s article about the information gap facing teens who want details about healthy sexual relationships, I realized that I have been struggling with my own information gap as an artist.
 Beyond the obvious feminist agenda, what drives my practice?
 Moreover, what is with the pervasive sexual ambivalence?
 The best I could do a year ago was to say that there was sexual ambivalence, let alone deconstruct it.

 The Macleans article, which describes the progressive direction of sex education in Canadian high schools—Alberta notwithstanding, where students can be excused from class when sexuality and sexual orientation are being discussed—was clarifying because it made me reflect on my own experience as a student.
-The very year that my male elementary school teacher was arrested and charged with sexual abuse, the replacement teacher introduced the book, Where Did I Come From? by Peter Mayle (1973, Lyle Stuart Books) and our gym teacher introduced the all-powerful anonymous question box.
+The very year that my male elementary school teacher was arrested and charged with sexual abuse of several of my classmates, the replacement teacher introduced the book, Where Did I Come From? by Peter Mayle (1973, Lyle Stuart Books) and our gym teacher introduced the intriguing question box that allowed for anonymous submissions.
 No counseling took place after the teacher’s arrest, but it should have.
 I don’t doubt that we were all affected on some level, as victimization takes many forms and not all of them dovetail with the law.
 No wonder sexual ambivalence reared its ugly head in my artwork and I became wary of men.
 The disparity between sex-negativity and sex-positivity in a single year was too great to wrap my prepubescent mind around.

 Through the process of immersing myself in sex-positive feminist writings, exhibitions and events as content for this blog, maybe I have subconsciously been trying to bridge the gap between sex-negativity and sex-positivity, between ambivalence and acceptance.
 Instead of finding clarity in these logical sources, I found it in the unlikeliest of places.
 It seems that the cocoon metaphor that I have been using in my sculptures is not just a safe haven for avoidance, but an apt metaphor for my life, a reminder of the importance of gestation.
 Patience is a virtue after all, not ambiguity.